ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/START_HERE.md

 Complete the steps in the Set up SQL Server R Services (In-Database) Instructions.
 The set up instructions file can found at  <a href="https://msdn.microsoft.com/en-us/library/mt696069.aspx" target="_blank"> https://msdn.microsoft.com/en-us/library/mt696069.aspx</a>

 <h2>Set up logins in SQL Server</h2>
+If you are administering your own server and want to add a user to run the code of this solution, use the steps below.
 <ol>
 <li>	In SSMS, connect to the Server with your admin account</li>.
 <li>	Create a new user: Right click on <code>Security</code> and select <code>New &gt; Login</code> <br/>